John-Abbott-College/1P6-Notes/Markdown/05_variables_int_strings.md

 ## Review & Resources

-If you feel like you need a review, complete the following two tutorials from Microsoft:
+If you feel like you need a review, complete the following tutorial from Microsoft:

-Note: they cover a few extra things we haven't show in class yet (but it' good to know).
+>Note: these tutorials cover a few extra things we haven't show in class yet (but it' good to know).

 - [Hello World - Introduction to C# interactive C# tutorial](https://docs.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/tutorials/hello-world)